ibrahimtuksal/ibrahimtuksal/README.md

 ### Hi there 👋

 This is İbrahim.
-I am an Full Stack Developer in Mugla
+I am an Full Stack Developer

 - 🔭 I’m currently working on @Youthall
 - 🌱 I’m currently learning ReactJS/NextJS